pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 ### disconnect()
-By typing 'd' you can close the connection to the server.
+By typing `d` you can close the connection to the server.
 ```java
 // disconnect database
 if( db!=null && !db.isClosed() )